Things to do in Varkala

 Due to its proximity this small town also adds to the tourist places in Trivandrum.
 If you are short of time, you can simply take a day trip from Trivandrum to Varkala.
 Or you can also combine trip to Varkala as one of the things to do in Kovalam.
 Great thing is, it takes less than an hour to go from Varkala to Kovalam.

-Places to visit in Varkala
+List of places to visit in Varkala

 There are a mix of activities and sightseeing places in Varkala that you can do.
 Below are some of my recommendations.